Finding their bearings amid choppy seas

 With new tactics and technologies used in conflicts around the world, the SAF has taken lessons from these modern battlefields, and XFS remains an effective place to stress test these concepts of operation, said Exercise Director Brigadier-General (BG) Teo Soo Yeow.

-He highlighted two new aspects of XFS25: increased integration of commercially available drones, and the induction of the RSAF Agile innovation Digital (RAiD) team for rapid software development during operations.
+He highlighted two new aspects of XFS 2025: increased integration of commercially available drones, and the induction of the RSAF Agile innovation Digital (RAiD) team for rapid software development during operations.

-This year’s exercise saw the expanded use of unmanned platforms, such as multi-tier drones, that will operate alongside manned platforms in integrated strike missions.
+This year’s exercise saw the expanded use of commercial off-the-shelf unmanned platforms that will operate alongside manned platforms in integrated strike missions.

 “Harnessing the strengths and capabilities of these assets (by picking the most appropriate one for the situation) allows us to reach mission success and be more resilient to challenges,” explained Lieutenant Colonel Tay Cheng Chuan, Commanding Officer of DROID (Drone Rapid Operationalisation, Integration and Deployment).

-The Ascent Spirit, for example, has been modified by the Defence Science & Technology Agency (DSTA), so it can fly in an autonomous swarm to detect targets of interest.
+The Ascent Spirit, for example, has an additional reconnaissance module developed by the Defence Science & Technology Agency (DSTA), so it can fly in an autonomous swarm to detect targets of interest.

 The Skydio X10 can navigate without GPS signals and avoid obstacles semi-autonomously, while the Nero Archer is the fastest among the three.